-In our modern world though, this is a common dynamic that is played out by adults – where adults keep on saving and distressing – and unfortunately we have never been taught how to develop into the next phase.
+In our modern world though, the damsel-knight dynamic is played out by adults – where adults keep on saving and distressing – and unfortunately we have never been taught how to develop into the next phase.
 While both of the damsel and shining knight phases are needed and purposeful – and we have all been either saving or distressing at one point in time – such a dynamic is not long-lasting and will eventually fall apart or become toxic.
-We need to move forward into a next phase – and for the knight that means having his armour tested to become a warrior, to become a king.
+We need to move forward into a next phase – and for the knight that means having his armour tested to become a warrior and become a king.
 (While I will be discussing the knight – this archetype can embody all of us at different times in our lives.)

 What is an armour?

 The armour symbolizes shielding vulnerability, emotional expression and intimacy.

 Because the knight hasn’t gone through the transformation of emotional vulnerability and the hidden realms of his inner psyche through the lessons of desire, pain, intensity, surrender, acceptance, forgiveness and devotion.
 He is afraid or incapable of true intimacy because he hasn’t yet accepted (and integrated) his shadow side – and is not yet emotionally mature to sustain a long-term relationship and build a future kingdom.
 He is comfortable saving damsels – but is incapable of nurturing a real love and supporting a woman.
 In a deeply subconscious way – he’d rather have his damsel continue to be distressed so that he feels better about himself.